India Company Rifle Issue

-Recruits with India Company, 3rd Recruit Training Battalion, receive their M16A4 rifles during a rifle issue at Marine Corps Recruit Depot, San Diego, March 15, 2021.
+Rct.
+Samuel Brocks, a recruit with India Company, 3rd Recruit Training Battalion, receives his M16A4 rifle during a rifle issue at Marine Corps Recruit Depot, San Diego, March 15, 2021.
 Regardless of their military occupation specialty, recruits will be training to be a rifleman first and foremost.
+Rct.
+Brocks is from Bellingham, Washington and was recruited out of RS Seattle.
 (U.S. Marine Corps photo by Lance Cpl.
 Zachary Beatty)

 |Date Taken: